craigmcn/craigmcn.github.io/_posts/2026-07-30-the-new-rules-of-phone-etiquette.md

 ---
-title: The new rules of phone etiquette
+title: The office killed the quick call
-date: 2026-07-30T11:45:00-07:00
+date: 2026-08-06T11:45:00-07:00
-excerpt: We've built an entire etiquette rulebook around the phone call, from asking permission to text before you dial to policing speakerphone in public.
-  None of it existed fifty years ago, and all of it adds friction to a tool that used to have none.
+excerpt: The office didn't kill the phone call so much as expose what it was never good at.
+The real failure isn't Slack or email versus calling, it's how rarely any of them get used with any care.
 layout: post
 categories:
   - Opinion